pycompression/xopen/README.rst

   On Python versions before 3.14, ``backports.zstd`` is used instead.
 * Zstandard support is no longer optional.
   That is, it is no longer necessary to install ``xopen`` with the ``zstd`` extra.
-  The reason Zstandard was optional was that ``python-zstandard`` are quite large, but ``backports.zstd`` wheels are much smaller.
+  The reason Zstandard was optional was that ``python-zstandard`` wheels are quite large, but ``backports.zstd`` wheels are much smaller.
 * Dropped support for Python 3.8 and 3.9
 * Started supporting Python 3.13 and 3.14 (including free-threaded)

 v2.0.2 (2024-06-12)
 ~~~~~~~~~~~~~~~~~~~
-* #161: Fix a bug that was triggered when reading large compressed files with
+* #161: Fixed a bug that was triggered when reading large compressed files with
   an external program.

 v2.0.1 (2024-03-28)